YePererva/CS6890/README.md

 Built models are represented as 3D-surfaces were gained power is represented as function of two variables: time and applied resistance.
 Several models were built with varied added noise (to add some randomness).
 <img src="images/Power_generation.png" alt="" class="inline"/>
+Fig. 2.
+Power, harvested from MFC as function of time and applied resistance (load).
+5 mV noise level applied with load varied from 1 to 2000 Ohms.

 # Model treatment
 Input data were treated in 3 different ways and compared with theoretical maximal energy yield.
-For each option differential (specific power prodiction power curve) and integral power (total produced power to some moment) curves were build.
+For each option differential (specific power prodiction power curve) and integral power (total produced power to some moment) curves were build. <br>
 NNs were trained applying varied epochs amount (from 1 till 3) to train.

 ## Disturb and Observe
-Disturb and observe method – standard approach
+Principle of method is constant changing of applied load and measuring of changes in power production.

 ## Following Neurel Network